avl/arcshift/README.md

 I know it's possible to achieve something like this using ArcSwap, by constructing an `Arc<ArcSwap<Arc<T>>>`, but it is not as convenient as I would have liked.

-ArcSwap is a fantastic crate, and it is much more mature than ArcShift.
+ArcSwap is a fantastic crate, well optimized, and much more mature than ArcShift.

 However, for example if the following conditions are fulfilled, ArcShift may give similar or possibly better performance while being slightly easier to use: